-10.5.4 CAN Bus
+10.5.4 CAN Bus adapter

 Most vehicles have CAN Bus, even off the shelf ECUs provide this.
-Engine RPM, along with many other parameters can be logged via a CAN bus interface.
-Standard v5 has built in CAN bus support.
-For Standard v4, the CANTool plugin and a CAN-to-USB adapter can be used.
+Engine RPM, along with many other parameters can be logged via the CANTool plugin and a CAN-to-USB adapter.

 Supported CAN bus USB adapters